 Let’s get started!

 - Begin your search on Knightline using the Internship filter options on the “Find a Job” tab.
 If you are a new to Knightline, activate your account today

 - Polish resume.

 - Search for an internship: explore Knightline, LinkedIn and get familiar with desired employers.

 - Attend events: The Invitational, Career Fairs, Finance & Accounting ‘Meet the Firms.’

 - Schedule a meeting with the Employer Relations Team to get recommended to your top positions.

 - Get Involved!

-- It is the students responsibility to make an appointment with the UCF College of Business Internship Coordinator through myKnight STAR to determine if course credit is needed.
+- It is the student’s responsibility to reach out to their academic advisor through myKnight STAR to determine if course credit is needed for their degree.

 - Are you qualified?
 Please view Business Internship Guidelines.